Visit Coinbase Pro

 This doesn’t mean that Coinbase has rebranded its entire business.
 To better highlight the difference between these two products:

-- Coinbase is a place for consumers to easily buy, sell, and store digital currency.
+- Coinbase remains a place for consumers to easily buy, sell, and store digital currency.

-The company is still focused on its original mission of providing the ability to easily buy, sell and exchange Bitcoin to those more non-technical and casual users, and they will continue to do that through their existing Coinbase product.
+The company is still focused on its original mission of providing the ability to easily buy, sell and exchange cryptocurrency to non-technical and casual users, and they will continue to do that through their existing Coinbase product.